cmbr326/BAE305_Aquaponics-Project/README.md

    The fish feeder output 2 ounces of food when it was set to run for one second.
 The feeder output 1 ounce of food when run for half a second.
 The feeder output 0.5 ounces of food when it ran for a quarter of a second.
 The feeder holds approximately 30 ounces of standard goldfish pellets.
    #### Soil Moisture Sensor:
    The moisture was around 880 when we first watered the plants before hooking up the pump system.
 This was the desirable moisture level.
 When the sensor was removed from the soil, the moisture level dropped which then successfully triggered the pump.

    #### Plant Lamp

+   #### Temperature and Humidity Sensor
+   The DHT sensor constantly outputs temperature in Fahrenheit and humidity on the display.
+If powered by a laptop, temperature in Celsius as well as the heat index in Celsius and Fahrenheit is available through the Arduino code.
+The lamp is able to turn on for 10 hours and off for 14 hours as long as it is plugged into the wall.

 ## Test result Discussion:
 The testing completed to test the functionality of the compenents does not require exact data outputs.
 This is because the testing done on the temperature sensor and the water pump were done just to ensure that they could read values and turn on and off.